JMFrancony/SwellScraper/README.md

 Built in a context of academic research, this device is used for Web page monitoring and chrono-scraping.
 The purpose of this research is to monitor the evolution of a set of web pages in a very dynamic content context.
 It has been used in the context of Caming studies (PACTE Laboratory - University of Grenoble Alpes).

-In this repository, http://www.theses.fr is used as an example for page collection and data extraction (this configuration was used to study the vocabulary and themes associated with scientific work on Twitter in France).
+http://www.theses.fr is used as an example for page collection and data extraction (this configuration was used to study the vocabulary and themes associated with scientific work on Twitter in France).

 This repository concerns on one hand, the scheduling part of the monitoring and the recording of a page collection and on the other, the effective data extraction from collected pages.